About Mike Bimha - Pindula, Local Knowledge

 |−

-'''Mike Bimha''' is a Zimbabwean politician.
-He is the former Minister of Industry, Commerce and Enterprise Development; and Member of Parliament for [[Chikomba
+'''Mike Bimha''' ('''Michael Chakanaka Bimha''') is a Zimbabwean politician.
+He is the former Minister of Industry, Commerce and Enterprise Development; and Member of Parliament for [[Chikomba]] West.

 |+

-'''Mike Bimha''' is a Zimbabwean politician.
-He is the former Minister of Industry, Commerce and Enterprise Development; and Member of Parliament for [[Chikomba]] .
+'''Mike Bimha''' ('''Michael Chakanaka Bimha''') is a Zimbabwean politician.
+He is the former Minister of Industry, Commerce and Enterprise Development; and Member of Parliament for [[Chikomba]] West.

 ==Background==